-The tCCH distribution reduces to many distributions depending on the parameter values, such as a Gaussian hypergeometric distribution \citep{armero1994prior}, confluent hypergeometric distribution \citep{gordy1998computationally}, beta distribution, and gamma distribution.
-We refer the reader to the monograph by \citet[p.132, p.279]{gupta2004handbook} for more details.
-Accordingly, the marginal likelihood in \eqref{eqn:mixedg} is simplified depending on the parameters of the tCCH prior.
+The tCCH distribution can be reduced to several other distributions depending on the parameter values.
+For example, it can take the form of a Gaussian hypergeometric distribution \citep{armero1994prior}, a confluent hypergeometric distribution \citep{gordy1998computationally}, a beta distribution, or a gamma distribution.
+For further details, see \citet[p.132, p.279]{gupta2004handbook}.
+Consequently, the marginal likelihood in \eqref{eqn:mixedg} is simplified based on the parameters of the tCCH prior.